Eventual-Inc/Daft/kubernetes-ops/README.md

 Here, we go with option 2 as it is the simplest option for now and does not autoscale - we will figure out autoscaling later on.

-See: Daft README for instructions on how to deploy a Ray cluster for Daft.
+See: main Daft README for instructions on how to deploy a Ray cluster for Daft.